yuno-payments/yuno-docs/docs/Get Started with YUNO/step-2-your-first-payment.md

 Before getting started, ensure you have the following installed on your system:

-* Git - Required for downloading the project.
-If you haven't used Git before, follow the [Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+* Git: Required for downloading the project.
+If you haven't used Git before, follow the [Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-* Node.js - Required for running the project.
-If you haven't used Node.js before, download it from the [official Node.js website](https://nodejs.org/en/download)
+* Node.js: Required for running the project.
+If you haven't used Node.js before, download it from the [official Node.js website](https://nodejs.org/en/download).

 ### Step 2: Download the project